GreptimeTeam/docs/docs/nightly/en/user-guide/logs/query-logs.md

 ## Full-Text Index for Accelerated Search

 A full-text index is essential for full-text search, especially when dealing with large datasets.
 Without a full-text index, the search operation could be very slow, impacting the overall query performance and user experience.
-By configuring a full-text index within the Pipeline, you can ensure that search operations are performed efficiently, even with significant data volumes.
+You can configure a full-text index either directly via SQL during table creation or through the Pipeline configuration, ensuring that search operations are performed efficiently, even with significant data volumes.

 ### Creating Full-Text Index via SQL